skynav/ttt/ttt-ttv/README.md

 A verification *model* includes the following information:

  * a name (exposed via the `--show-models` option)
- * a schema resource name (path), used to locate the schema (XSD) resource
+ * one or more schema resource names (paths), used to locate schema (XSD) resources
- * a namespace URI string, which must match the target namespace of the schema
+ * one or more namespace URI strings, which must match the target namespaces of their respective schemas
  * a JAXB context path, used when creating the JAXB context for unmarshalling
  * a collection of acceptable root JAXB content classes, used to verify the root element
  * additional model specific verification tools used during the semantic verification phase

-The model used to perform phase 3 (validity) and phase 4 (semantics) verification is determined as follows: if a `--force-model` option is present, then the force model is used; otherwise, if the resource specifies a `ttva:model` annotation, then the annotated model is used; otherwise, if the `--model` option is present, then it is used; otherwise, the default model is used.
+The model used to perform phase 3 (validity) and phase 4 (semantics) verification is determined as follows: if a `--force-model` option is present, then the forced model is used; otherwise, if the resource specifies a `ttva:model` annotation, then the annotated model is used; otherwise, if the `--model` option is present, then it is used; otherwise, the default model is used.
 In order to determine the default model, invoke **ttv** with the `--show-models` option.

 ## Building